 Will of Sarah Raynor

-In the name of God Amen That I Sarah Raynor of Bertie County & State of North Carolina Being of a sound mind & desposing memory thanks be to god for the same do hereby make and constitute this my last Will & Testament (Viz) as follows.
+In the name of God, Amen That I Sarah Raynor of Bertie County & State of North Carolina, Being of a sound mind & disposing of memory thanks be to God for the same do hereby make and constitute this my last Will & Testament (Viz) as follows.

-First I desire my body to be decently Buried in Christian form by my Executors thereafter named and as to my worldly goods I devise as follows viz
+First, I desire my body to be decently Buried in Christian form by my Executors hereafter named and as to my worldly goods, I devise as follows viz

 2nd I give and bequeath unto my Brother Amos Raynor One Hundred Dollars to him his Heirs & assigns forever.